Commercial Lease Lawyers

 For retail leases, you may find the leasing guides by the Small Business Development Corporation helpful.

 Firstly, find your lease documents including any lease extensions or lease assignment documents.

 Secondly, make sure you understand your legal rights and responsibilities and those of your landlord.

-Then consider the options, which include negotiation, mediation, and court action.
+Thirdly, consider the options, which includes negotiation, mediation, and court action.

 Contact us for legal advice specific to your business lease agreement.

 We have helped hundreds of clients with their commercial leasing needs.

 Contact us for an obligation free quote or speak to our Property Lawyer for a confidential and complimentary discussion.